honglu2875/hironaka/README.md

 - The host needs to minimize the game length (to stop in finite steps is already a challenge).
 - The agent needs to maximize the game length.

 Therefore, the most straightforward reward function for a host is `1 if game.ended else 0`.
 For agent, we switch around to `1 if not game.ended else 0`.
+There are more (e.g., step reward:=number of points killed for host).
+But experiments have been telling us to focus on the original one.

+### An interesting metric: $\rho$
 Fix a pair of host and agent.
 Given an integer $n$, we can run a random game for $n$ steps (restart another random game if ended).
 Let $g(n)$ be the number of games that happen during the $n$ steps.
 An important metric that measures the pair of host and agent is the ratio

 $$\rho(n) = \dfrac{g(n)}{n}.$$